darryln/photorecsort/README.md

-# imagesorter
+# PhotoRec Sort
-PyQt5 app to organize a pile o' files recovered by PhotoRec
+PyQt5 app to help organize a pile o' files recovered by PhotoRec